bitcoinbrisbane/BitPoker/README.md

 1. Players connect to each other via a P2P network protocol.
 2. A player either looks to join a table and reviews the contract.
 3. A player can choose to start a table be defining a table contract.
-4. Tables should also broad cast their game, status and number of current .players to other tables for better network propergation.
+4. Tables should also broad cast their game, status and number of current .players to other tables for better network propagation.
 5. Leaving the table (closing the channel)
-5. Lightning network will facilitate micro payments "off chain".
+6. Lightning network will facilitate micro payments "off chain".
 The table can agree to bring them "on chain" after n hands are dealt.

 ### Aside:  Lightning Network